Tutorial: llmPrompt SwiftUI

 The states or values of environment objects are scoped to the sub-tree where the data is provided.
 The advantage of using an environment object is that we don’t have to pass/drill it down a sub-tree yet Views in the sub-tree can subscribe and react to changes in the object.

-We want to display user exchanges with Ollama in a timeline view.
-First we define what
+We want to display user exchanges with the LLM runner in a conversation view.
+First we define what each row of the conversation contains.
+Go back to your ChatView.swift file and add the following struct:

-struct ChattView: View {
+struct ChatView: View {

-let isSender: Bool
+let onTrailingEnd: Bool

 var body: some View {

-VStack(alignment: isSender ? .trailing : .leading, spacing: 4) {
+VStack(alignment: onTrailingEnd ? .trailing : .leading, spacing: 4) {

-// chatt displayed here
+// chat displayed here

 }